All Episodes

 Because your hair is just like his.

-I I'll you have the same mohawk.
+You have the same mohawk.

 I don't get it.

-I thought you were copying.
+I thought you were copying him.

-Mine looks better, but at this point, I used to stand up for him.
+At this point, I used to stand up for him.

 I'm completely disgusted with him.

-I mean, he made the gesture that was so bad Fox wouldn't replay it.
+I mean, he made the gesture that was so bad, Fox wouldn't replay it.

 And then after the game, he says, I'm a dog, so I acted like a dog.

-And but you can't do you can't even know that these are all restrictions in the NFL.
+These are all restrictions in the NFL.

 You've got players, you know, they're not allowed to remove their helmet in the field to play or in the end zone.